JacYuan1/Attenuation-of-Relay-Attacks-on-Passive-Keyless-Entry/README.md

-# Attenuation-of-Relay-Attacks-on-Passive-Keyless-Entry
+# Attenuation of Relay Attacks on Passive Keyless Entry
-Neutralizing relay attacks on passive keyless vehicles &amp; devices using state-of-the-art solutions from IEEE.
+The objective of this capstone project is to neutralize the threat of relay attacks on passive keyless vehicles and devices by embracing state-of-the-art solutions proffered by the Institute of Electrical and Electronics Engineers (IEEE) and other leading scholars in the field.